6 Solar Facts That Will Change the Way You Think About Energy

 This is perhaps the most quietly telling solar fact of all.

-Solar’s economics are simply compelling.
-And if they’re compelling enough for an oil refinery in Minnesota, they are very likely compelling enough for a four-bedroom house in Tunbridge Wells.
+If they are compelling enough for an oil refinery in Minnesota, they are very likely compelling enough for a home or business in Goudhurst.

 Source: Koch Inc. Environmental Stewardship page; DEPCOM Power press release; EPA ENERGY STAR Partner of the Year Award documentation (2023).